Wednesday, 30 July 2025

 Weather: very warm

-Skylarks, buzzards, bunnies, deer
+Skylarks, buzzards, bunnies, deer, free drinks

 We took the train back to Middlewood station and carried on along the lane through the woods, where there were lots of flies and cyclists, turning off to join the Macclesfield Canal towpath and into Lyme Park.
 It was hot and sunny, with skylarks singing above and grasshoppers chirping around us.
 We stopped at the visitor centre and then sweated walked up in front of the house and over the grassy hill by The Cage tower.